jcoffa/soapbot/README.md

 ## Installation

-Use the link below to add sophbot to your server: https://discord.com/oauth2/authorize?client_id=834955651796828190
+Use the link below to add soapbot to your server: https://discord.com/oauth2/authorize?client_id=834955651796828190

 ## Development Setup